nokyotsu/parrots/en/3_kakapo.md

 dramatic change then there is no direction to go and you just have disaster.

-So, again if I can anthropomorphise for a moment, what seems to have happened is that the animal suddenly reaching a crisis in his population thinks, ``Whoa, whoa!
-I better just do, do, what I do fantastically well, do what is my main thing, which is I reproduce really really slowly!'' ((Laughter.))
-And its population goes down. ``Well, I'd better really do what I do, and reproduce really really really really slowly!''
+So, again if I can anthropomorphise for a moment, what seems to have happened is that the animal suddenly reaching a crisis in his population thinks, "Whoa, whoa!
+I better just do, do, what I do fantastically well, do what is my main thing, which is I reproduce really really slowly!" ((Laughter.))
+And its population goes down.
+"Well, I'd better really do what I do, and reproduce really really really really slowly!"
 And it seems absurd to us because we can see a larger picture than they can.
 But if that is the type of behaviour that you've evolved successfully to produce, then to do anything else would be against kakapo-nature, would be an *inkakapo* thing to do.
 And it has nothing